 - Finally, the outline of the older style Minnesota ‘M’ logo beneath the current paint that likely dates the jug at least the early 1920s.

 After weighing the evidence I’m comfortable concluding that the trophy tucked away in Ann Arbor today dates at least to the mid-1920s.
 Is it the same Little Brown Jug that was left behind in 1903 and handed back to Fielding Yost over a century ago in 1909?
-In my opinion, the evidence points to a strong possibility that today’s jug is indeed the real deal – but I’m still digging.
+In my opinion, the evidence points to a strong possibility that today’s jug is indeed the real deal – but I’m not completely convinced.

-Read the rest of the Brown Jug Lore Series
+Read the rest of the Little Brown Jug Lore Series